Individualized Care for You and Your Baby

 If this appeals to you, please call Lynnette Chambers, RM CPM for your free initial consultation.
 We will discuss your home birth options and answer your questions about getting personalized care for you and your baby.

-I have office hours in Greeley, Denver, and Arvada.
-I am available for home births all over the front range.
-Distance is usually not a problem when it comes to birth day, and I have flexibility with office space in multiple locations for consultations and for prenatal care.
+I have office hours in Greeley, where I work from my home.
+I am available for home births all over the front range including Wyoming.
+Distance is usually not a problem when it comes to birth day, and I may have flexibility with office space in multiple locations for consultations and for prenatal care.

 Home birth midwifery care